easy-smpc/easy-smpc-performance-evaluation/README.md

 * **Linux**: Please make sure the kernel module *sch_netem* is loaded, e.g. by installing the package *kernel-modules-extra* provided by different Linux distributions.
 * **Windows**: Please deactivate the use of WSL 2 engine as described [here](https://stackoverflow.com/questions/68176812/docker-traffic-control-tc-specified-qdisc-not-found).

+### Needed Resources
+10 gigabyte of RAM for the docker container are recommended.

 ## Contact
 See github [README page](https://github.com/prasser/easy-smpc/edit/master/README.md) of EasySMPC